 The Australian sun can be very hot and may be stronger than what you are used to in your home country.
 Australia has the highest rate of skin cancer in the world.
-The key to preventing skin cancer is to protect your skin from the sun by practicing sun safe behaviours.
+The key to preventing skin cancer is to protect your skin from the sun by practising sun-safe behaviours.

 There are six simple steps you can follow to reduce your risk of skin cancer and protect your skin:

-- Minimize your time in the sun between 10am and 3pm
+- Minimise your time in the sun between 10am and 3pm

 - Seek shade